-To do this, I’ve reimagined the already solid and well built course design to be as relevant as possible to the state of society and our own presences on the web in the current moment.
-This is my first time teaching this course, so I am open to your suggestions about ways that it can be improved and changed.
+To do this, I’ve designed each learning activity to be as relevant as possible to the state of society and our own presences on the web in the current moment.
+I am always open to your suggestions about ways that the pieces of this course can be improved and changed.

-Here are the design choices that I think will create a valuable experience for you in this course:
+Here are the things that I think will create a valuable experience for you in this course:

 1. Consider me a member of the cohort.

 I have enough experience and educational credentials that both myself and the UAF School of Education have deemed me qualified to teach it.
 But I am not an expert on every technology or on every teaching practice.
-In will be learning from you.
-We will be learning together, as a community of inquiry.
+In many ways, I will be learning from you.
+And of course, we will be learning together, as a community of inquiry.

 3. Tools don’t matter.

-Ok, they matter, and the evaluation and informed implementation of them is extremely important.
-But as you will learn throughout the ONID program, tools should never lead pedagogy and should always support the goals you are trying to achieve as well as harmonize with your own teaching philosophy.
-This is why I am going to allow you to choose the ways in which we collaborate in this course, by completing the Initial Survey which attempts to gather your preference from a set of choices
+Ok, they matter.
+And the evaluation and informed implementation of them is extremely important.
+But as you will learn throughout the program, tools should never lead pedagogy.
+Tools should support the goals you are trying to achieve and harmonize with your own teaching philosophy.
+This is why the tools I have chosen in this course should be ready to be abandoned if necessary.
+Do not hesitate to share your thoughts or recommendations on the topic of tool choice and implementation.

 4. Remember that no one owns the definition of Web 2.0.
 You do.